 To ensure the privacy and protection of this data, regulations (e.g., General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA)) have been introduced and refined.
 In spite of the aims of such regulation, its introduction has resulted in a number of negative experiences: e.g., the introduction of GDPR in 2018 resulted in the malfunction or even discontinuation of thousands of smart home products [37].
-Yeelight, a prominent light bulb manufacturer sent a notice to its EU customers saying: "According to GDPR, we will not be able to continue to provide this service to you."
-[123].
-Moreover, the proliferation of persuasive practices such as dark patterns aimed at gaining consent over data usage has further made the experience of data protection a confusing
+Yeelight, a prominent light bulb manufacturer sent a notice to its EU customers saying: "According to GDPR, we will not be able to continue to provide this service

-Authors' address: George Chalhoub, george.chalhoub@cs.ox.ac.uk; Ivan Flechais, ivan.flechais@cs.ox.ac.uk, University of Oxford, Department of Computer Science, Wolfson Building, Parks Road, Oxford, UK, OX1 3QD.
+Authors' addresses: George Chalhoub, george.chalhoub@cs.ox.ac.uk, University of Oxford, Department of Computer Science, Wolfson Building, Parks Road, Oxford, UK, OX1 3QD; Ivan Flechais, ivan.flechais@cs.ox.ac.uk, University of Oxford, Department of Computer Science, Wolfson Building, Parks Road, Oxford, UK, OX1 3QD.